bendyworks/cap-ml/README.md

   - navigate to examples/text-detection/ImageReader
   - run `npx capacitor open ios` to open up an XCode project.
   - Run the XCode project either on a simulator or a device.
+  - For each change in the javascript part of the app, run `npm run build && npx cap sync ios` to deploy the corresponding changes to ios app
+    (or)
-  Plugin code is located at Pods/DevelopmentPods/CapML
+  - (recommended) Enable live reload of the app, using `ionic capacitor run ios --livereload` Plugin code is located at Pods/DevelopmentPods/CapML
   - `Plugin.swift` is the entry point to the Plugin.